 This trust works to educate the public, protect and breed rare native wildlife species with a focus on breeding kiwi.
 The charitable trust works to reverse the current trend of many species declining.

-The Foundation is a conservation philanthropy organisation, working with the private sector and individuals who are looking to invest money in New Zealand’s natural heritage.
+The New Zealand Nature Fund (previously New Zealand National Parks and Conservation Foundation) is a conservation philanthropy organisation, working with the private sector and individuals who are looking to invest money in New Zealand’s natural heritage.

 Project Jonah New Zealand